Pronouns can substitute nouns and noun phrases.

 Note!
-The reflexive pronoun ze is used for all persons, so it corresponds to English myself, yourself, himself, herself, itself, ourselves and themselves all at once.
+The same reflexive pronoun is used for all persons, so it corresponds to English myself, yourself, himself, herself, itself, ourselves and themselves all at once.

 – I see myself.

-le vida ze – She sees herself. / He sees himself. / It sees itself.
+le vida se – She sees herself. / He sees himself. / It sees itself.

 The demonstrative pronouns are:

 The form that ends in -e is used when the demonstrative stands alone, and the form that ends in -i is used when the demonstrative modifies a noun.

 The proximal demonstrative ye points to things that are near the speaker.
 The distal demonstrative ve points to things that are far from the speaker.